License to boogie: Japan moves to ease dancing ban

 The petition prompted a group of nonpartisan lawmakers to urge reassessment of the law and in April the Osaka District Court exonerated a club owner charged for violating the dance ban, setting a legal precedent.

-The government will have until the end of March next year to make a decision on how or whether to change the legislation after talking to related parties, the proposal says.
+The government will have until the end of March next year to make a decision on how or whether to change the legislation after talking to related parties, the bill says.

 Because the law was often used as a pretext to act against or investigate separate problems such as rowdy clubgoers, illegal drugs or suspected gangster involvement, changing the law may not end police intrusions into clubland.